gradual-verification/ecoop21-artifact/README.md

 > However, GNPA safeguards its optimistic static assumptions with run-time
 > checks.
 Therefore, the analysis will correctly report an error on line 13.

-The wording here is a bit misleading: while it is true that "the analysis will report an error on line 13", that is referring to the dynamic run-time behavior of a hypothetical implementation of our analysis that actually inserts run-time checks.
+Note that when the paper says "the analysis will report an error on line 13" here, it is referring to the _dynamic_ run-time behavior of a hypothetical implementation of our analysis that actually inserts run-time checks.
 While our prototype does give a warning on line 13 as you can see below, this is in the `GRADUAL_CHECK` category, and thus is not ultimately meant to be displayed to the programmer.

 ```
 ~/examples/2.3/checker/unannotated# cd ~/examples/2.3/infer/unannotated